 - Zafirlukast (Accolate)

-Theophylline (TheoDur) -- This medication helps open airways and prevent asthma symptoms, especially at night.
-Too much can cause serious side effects, so your doctor will monitor levels in your blood.
+Theophylline (TheoDur): This medication helps open airways and prevents asthma symptoms, especially at night.
+Too much can cause serious side effects.
+So your doctor will monitor levels in your blood.

-Omalizumab (Xolair) -- Used to treat allergic asthma when other medications haven't worked.
+Omalizumab (Xolair): Used to treat allergic asthma when other medications have not worked.

 Although there is no diet for asthma, people who have allergic asthma may also have food allergies that can make their asthma worse.
 If you think you may have food allergies, talk to your doctor about trying an elimination diet.

-Eating plenty of fruits and vegetables that are high in antioxidants may also help you keep your asthma under better control.
+Eating plenty of fruits and vegetables that are high in antioxidants may also help control asthma.
 One study found that people with asthma who followed the Mediterranean diet had better control of asthma symptoms.
-Some studies have shown that people with asthma tend to have low levels of certain nutrients, but there is no evidence that taking supplements helps reduce asthma attacks.
-However, an overall healthy diet will help you get the nutrients you need and help your body deal with a long-term condition such as asthma.
+Some studies suggest that people with asthma tend to have low levels of certain nutrients.
+But there is no evidence that taking supplements helps reduce asthma attacks.
+An overall healthy diet will help you get the nutrients you need, and help your body deal with a long-term condition like asthma.

-- Choline -- This B vitamin may help reduce the severity and frequency of asthma attacks.
-Some evidence indicates that higher doses (3 g per day for adults) may work better, but you should not take high doses without your doctor's supervision.
-More research is needed to say for sure whether choline helps.
+- Choline.
+This B vitamin may help reduce the severity and frequency of asthma attacks.
+Some evidence indicates that higher doses (3 g per day for adults) may work better.
+But you should not take high doses without your doctor's supervision.
+More research is needed.

-- Magnesium -- The idea of using magnesium to treat asthma comes from the fact that people who have asthma often have low levels of magnesium, and from some (but not all) studies showing that intravenous (IV) magnesium can work as an emergency treatment for an asthma attack.
-However, studies that have looked at whether taking oral magnesium helped have shown mixed results.
+- Magnesium.
+The idea of using magnesium to treat asthma comes from the fact that people who have asthma often have low levels of magnesium.
+Some studies show that intravenous (IV) magnesium can work as an emergency treatment for an asthma attack.
+However, studies have shown mixed results.
 More research is needed.
 Magnesium may interact with certain medications.
 Speak with your physician.

-- Fish oil -- The evidence for using omega-3 fatty acids (found in fish oil) to treat asthma is mixed.
+- Fish oil.
+The evidence for using omega-3 fatty acids (found in fish oil) to treat asthma is mixed.
 At least a few studies have found that fish oil supplements may reduce inflammation and symptoms in children and adults with asthma.
-But the studies have only included a small number of people, and one study found that fish oil might make aspirin-induced asthma worse.
+But the studies have only included a small number of people.
+One study found that fish oil might make aspirin-induced asthma worse.
 Ask your doctor whether a high quality fish oil supplement makes sense for you.
-In high doses, fish oil may increase the risk of bleeding, especially if you take a blood thinner such as warfarin (Coumadin).
+In high doses, fish oil may increase the risk of bleeding, especially if you take a blood thinner, such as warfarin (Coumadin).

-- Quercetin -- Quercetin, a kind of antioxidant called a flavonoid, helps to reduce the release of histamine and other allergic or inflammatory chemicals in the body.
-Histamine contributes to allergy symptoms such as a runny nose, watery eyes, and hives.
+- Quercetin.
+Quercetin, a kind of antioxidant called a flavonoid, helps to reduce the release of histamine and other allergic or inflammatory chemicals in the body.
+Histamine contributes to allergy symptoms, such as a runny nose, watery eyes, and hives.
 Because of that, quercetin has been proposed as a treatment for asthma.
-But no human studies have examined whether it works or not.
-Quercetin can interact with certain medications, so ask your doctor before taking it.
+Quercetin can interact with certain medications.
+So ask your doctor before taking it.

-- Vitamin C (1 g per day) -- One preliminary study suggested that children with asthma had significantly less wheezing when they ate a diet rich in fruits with vitamin C. Vitamin C does have anti-inflammatory and antioxidant properties, which may help you maintain good health overall.
-Some studies have indicated that taking a vitamin C supplement (1 g per day) may help keep airways open, but other studies have found no benefit.
+- Vitamin C (1 g per day).
+One preliminary study suggested that children with asthma had significantly less wheezing when they ate a diet rich in fruits with vitamin C. Vitamin C does have anti-inflammatory and antioxidant properties, which may help you maintain good health.
+Some studies suggest that taking a vitamin C supplement (1 g per day) may help keep airways open, but other studies show no benefit.

-- Lycopene and beta-carotene -- preliminary data suggests that these two antioxidants, found in many fruits and vegetables, may help prevent exercise-induced asthma.
-People who smoke or take simvastatin (Zocor) should not take beta-carotene without talking to their doctor.
+- Lycopene and beta-carotene.
+Preliminary data suggests that these two antioxidants, found in many fruits and vegetables, may help prevent exercise-induced asthma.
+People who smoke or take simvastatin (Zocor) should not take beta-carotene without talking to their doctors.

-- Vitamin B6 -- may be needed if you are taking theophylline because this medication can lower blood levels of B6.
+- Vitamin B6.
+Vitamin B6 may be needed if you are taking theophylline because this medication can lower blood levels of B6.

-- Potassium -- levels in the body also may be lowered if you take theophylline.
+- Potassium.
+Levels in the body may be lowered if you take theophylline.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
-For these reasons, herbs should be taken with care, under the supervision of a health care practitioner.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
+For these reasons, you should take herbs with care, under the supervision of a knowledgeable health care practitioner.

-- Boswellia (Boswellia serrata, 3 mg three times per day) -- Boswellia (also known as Salai guggal) is an herb commonly used in Ayurvedic medicine, a traditional Indian system of health care.
-In one double-blind, placebo-controlled study, people who took boswellia had fewer attacks and improved lung function.
-Boswellia may help leukotreine modifiers work better.
+- Boswellia (Boswellia serrata).
+Boswellia (also known as Salai guggal) is an herb commonly used in Ayurvedic medicine, a traditional Indian system of health care.
+In one study, people who took boswellia had fewer attacks and improved lung function.
+Boswellia may help leukotriene modifiers work better.
 However, more research is needed.
-People who take medication to lower their cholesterol, or people who take nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) should talk to their doctor before taking boswellia.
+People who take medication to lower their cholesterol, or people who take non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin), should talk to their doctors before taking boswellia.

-- Coleus forskohlii -- Coleus forskohlii, for forskolin, is another herb used in Ayurvedic medicine to treat asthma.
-A few preliminary studies suggest that inhaled forskolin powder seemed to relieve symptoms, but more research is needed to know for sure.
+- Coleus forskohlii.
+Coleus forskohlii, or forskolin, is another herb used in Ayurvedic medicine to treat asthma.
+Preliminary studies suggest that inhaled forskolin powder seemed to relieve symptoms.
+More research is needed.
 People who have diabetes or thyroid conditions should not take forskolin.
-If you take blood thinners such as warfarin (Coumadin), taking forskolin may increase your risk of bleeding.
+If you take blood thinners, such as warfarin (Coumadin), taking forskolin may increase your risk of bleeding.
 Pregnant women should not take forskolin.
-Forskolin lowers blood pressure, and may interact with calcium channel blockers such as verapamil (Calan, Verelan), nifedipine (Procardia), and diltiazem (Cardizem, Dilacor) and with nitroglycerin (Nitro-Bid, Nitro-Dur, and Nitrostat) and isosorbide (Imdur, Isordil, and Sorbitrate).
+Forskolin lowers blood pressure, and may interact with calcium channel blockers such as verapamil (Calan, Verelan), nifedipine (Procardia), and diltiazem (Cardizem, Dilacor), and with nitroglycerin (Nitro-Bid, Nitro-Dur, and Nitrostat), and isosorbide (Imdur, Isordil, and Sorbitrate).

-- Tylophora (Tylophora indica, 250 mg one to three times per day) -- Tylophora has also been used historically to treat asthma.
-Some modern scientific studies show that it can help reduce symptoms, but the studies were of poor quality.
+- Tylophora (Tylophora indica).
+Tylophora has also been used historically to treat asthma.
+Scientific studies show it can help reduce symptoms, but the studies were of poor quality.
 More research is needed.
 Tylophora may cause serious side effects at high doses, so talk to your doctor before taking it.
-Do not take tylophora if you are pregnant, have diabetes, high blood pressure, or congestive heart failure.
+DO NOT take tylophora if you are pregnant, have diabetes, high blood pressure, or congestive heart failure.

-- Pycnogenol (Pinus pinaster, 1 mg per pound of body weight, up to 200 mg) -- A 2002 review of studies on a standardized extract from French maritime pine bark, called pycnogenol, suggests that it may reduce symptoms and improve lung function in people with asthma.
+- Pycnogenol (Pinus pinaster).
+A 2002 review of studies on a standardized extract from French maritime pine bark, called pycnogenol, suggests that it may reduce symptoms and improve lung function in people with asthma.
 Another study found that children with asthma who took pycnogenol along with prescription asthma medications had fewer symptoms and needed fewer rescue medications.
-Do not use pycnogenol if you have diabetes or take medication for high blood pressure.
-If you take blood thinners such as warfarin (Coumadin) or aspirin, taking pycnogenol may increase your risk of bleeding.
+DO NOT use pycnogenol if you have diabetes or take medication for high blood pressure.
+If you take blood thinners, such as warfarin (Coumadin), or aspirin, taking pycnogenol may increase your risk of bleeding.

-- Saiboku-to -- In three preliminary studies, a traditional Japanese herbal mixture called Saiboku-to has helped reduce symptoms and allowed study participants to reduce doses of corticosteroids.
+- Saiboku-to.
+In three preliminary studies, a traditional Japanese herbal mixture called Saiboku-to has helped reduce symptoms and allowed study participants to reduce doses of corticosteroids.
 In test tubes, Saiboku-to has shown anti-inflammatory effects.
 Saiboku-to contains several herbs, including Asian ginseng (Panax ginseng), Chinese skullcap (Baikal scutellaria), licorice (Glycyrrhiza glabra), and ginger (Zingiber officinale).
-These herbs can interact with other medications, so talk to your healthcare provider before taking Saiboku-to.
+These herbs can interact with other medications.
+So talk to your doctor before taking Saiboku-to.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of asthma based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type-- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of asthma based on their knowledge and experience.
+Before prescribing a remedy, homeopaths take into account your constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Some people may find their symptoms get worse for a short time when starting on a homeopathic remedy.
 Because this may be dangerous for some people, be sure to work with a knowledgeable homeopath.

 Because stress and anxiety can make asthma worse, including stress management techniques in your daily life may help reduce symptoms.
-These techniques do not directly treat asthma, however.
+However, these techniques do not directly treat asthma.

-- Hypnosis -- may be especially useful for children, who can easily learn the technique.
+- Hypnosis.
+This technique may be especially useful for children, who can easily learn the technique.

-- Yoga -- in addition to general relaxation and stress reduction, several studies of people with asthma have suggested that lung function improves with the regular practice of yoga.
-Any benefits in breathing appear to be slight, however.
+- Yoga.
+In addition to general relaxation and stress reduction, several studies of people with asthma suggest that lung function improves with regular practice of yoga.
+However, any benefits in breathing appear to be slight.

-- Journaling -- A study published in the New England Journal of Medicine documented the positive effect of daily journaling on people with asthma.
-Some people think that journaling allows for the release of pent-up emotions and helps reduce stress overall.
+- Journaling.
+A study published in the New England Journal of Medicine documented the positive effect of daily journaling on people with asthma.
+Researchers think that journaling allows for the release of pent-up emotions and helps reduce stress overall.

 Aligne CA, Auinger P, Byrd RS, Weitzman M. Risk factors for pediatric asthma.
 Contributions of poverty, race, and urban residence.
 Am J Respir Crit Care Med.
 2000;162(3 Pt 1):873-877.